 RIDING THE MIRACLE RAILS -- "NOTHING LIKE IT IN THE WORLD"

-SIERRA NEVADAS, CALIFORNIA — We are an assorted group of 21st century Americans riding a train through history.
+SIERRA NEVADAS, CALIFORNIA — We are 21st century Americans riding a train through history.

 Here on the upper deck of this observation car, there are Californians on vacation, Midwesterners heading home, seniors enjoying the scenery.
 There are Mennonite families, men with moon cheeks and bushy beards, women in long dresses and cupcake caps.
 A young girl taps her phone the entire trip.
 And then there’s me, eager to take any train, anytime, to wherever.
 The train tumbles on, following the route laid in the 1860s when there was “nothing like it in the world.”
 There still isn’t much to rival it.
 Come along.

-Today we ride Amtrak’s California Zephyr, making the journey every day, making it seem easy.
+Today we ride Amtrak’s California Zephyr, making the journey daily, making it seem easy.
 On other trains, you dig up your own history, but as if our fare were a Disneyland E ticket, our observation car has a narrator.

 When this miracle broke ground, the U.S. was embroiled in Civil War.
 But great things can come from divided nations when they see beyond the divide.
 And so, money and land were allotted, railroad companies hired.
 The Central Pacific in California.
 The Union Pacific in Nebraska.
 In 1863 one started west from Omaha, the other east from Sacramento.
 We are riding on their hard labor.

 Now we are at 2,000 feet, sliding along trackbeds blasted by immigrants — Chinese and Irish.
-The Chinese, providing their own vegetable-based diet, proved to be the heartiest workers.
+The Chinese proved to be the heartiest workers.
 “Without them,” Central Pacific president Leland Stanford told Congress, “it would be impossible to complete the western portion of this great national enterprise.”

 Some 150 “Celestials,” buried by rubble, tumbling from baskets dangled over cliffs, died on this route.
 Their bodies were recovered, then laid in shallow graves to be dug up later and shipped home to China.
-But before we can consider their sacrifice through today’s dark lens, the tunnel opens to reveal a canyon of pine and spruce carved by the American River.
+But before we can consider their sacrifice, the tunnel opens to reveal a canyon of pine and spruce carved by the American River.
 That’s the river shimmering a thousand feet below.
 Thunderheads billow ahead, but they won't concern us until afternoon when we’ll be in Truckee or Reno or beyond. . .

 At 4,700 feet we traverse more tunnels, blasted by dynamite, five tons per day.
 Soon we tunnel through trees, pines towering above the high windows of the observation car.
 In the car, the people come and go and talk of. . .
 America.